Robo-advisors are online wealth management firms that take your money and help you put it into low-cost Exchange-Traded Funds (ETFs).

 Safety: through the use of bank-level security and your funds are protected by the Canadian Investor Protection Fund up to $1 million.

 Wealthsimple Roundup: a feature that helps you automatically invest your spare change in a low-cost ETF portfolio.
-They have also recently introduced, Overflow, a feature that tracks your account balance and helps you save/invest extra money you are not using.
+They have also recently introduced, Overflow, a feature that tracks your account balance and helps you save/invest the extra money you are not using.

 Wealthsimple Trade: Want to try your hand at self-directed investing?
 Wealthsimple Trade is a $0 commission online stock trading service.